 Technology.
-In the fiscal year ended December 31, 2017 ("fiscal year 2017"), we launched a multi-year plan focused on driving operating and back-office cost efficiencies, customer value, and strategic growth.
-Through fiscal year 2022, we have successfully implemented: a new Customer Resource Management system to help manage and drive higher sales force effectiveness, a new Case Management system to ensure strong integration between our sales force, customer care group and operating teams, a cloud-based Enterprise Resource Planning system as the financial backbone to our business, and a new digital procurement system to enhance spend category management and drive efficiencies.
+We have a multi-year technology plan focused on driving operating and back-office cost efficiencies, customer value, and strategic growth.
+Through fiscal year 2023, we have successfully implemented: a new Customer Resource Management system to help manage and drive higher sales force effectiveness; a new Case Management system to ensure strong integration between our sales force, customer care group and operating teams; a cloud-based Enterprise Resource Planning system as the financial backbone to our business; and a new digital procurement system to enhance spend category management and drive efficiencies.

-We plan to continue our measured approach to technology implementation, with capital investment in select technologies that have long-term strategic fit, including our service management initiative to improve customer facing technology, operational efficiencies, and various back-office functions.
+We plan to continue our measured approach to technology implementation, with capital investment in select technologies that are long-term strategic fits, drive operational efficiencies, and streamline various back-office functions.
 This initiative also includes the implementation of route optimization software and a new on-board computing platform to drive efficiencies, safety, and improve billings.
-We have also increased our access to actionable real-time data through continued improvements to our business intelligence software.
+We have also increased our access to actionable real-time data through continued improvements to our business intelligence software over the last several years.

 Facilities.
 We believe prioritizing and allocating capital to meet our long-term facility needs will help to improve employee safety, operating efficiencies, acquisition integration, and employee engagement.
 Our multi-year facility strategy helps to guide decisions related to facility expansions, consolidations, and relocations as well as key property or facility acquisitions.
-We are also focused on developing facility strategy that will create a more welcoming and accommodating experience for our employees, customers, vendors, and site visitors.
+We are also focused on developing facility standards that will create a more welcoming and accommodating experience for our employees, customers, vendors, and site visitors.
 These attributes coupled with improved functional design aim to increase the attraction and retention of key roles across our organization.